maraisr/relay-sentry/readme.md

 ### Customisable Tag ✅

-Apply's a tag when the exception was as a Result of Relay.
+Applies a tag when the exception was as a Result of Relay.

 ![tags](assets/tags.jpg)